TykTechnologies/tyk-charts/tyk-single-dc/README.md

 <!-- BEGIN import from gateway doc -->

 #### Enabling TLS
-We have provided an easy way of enabling TLS via the `gateway.tls.enabled` flag.
+We have provided an easy way of enabling TLS via the `global.tls.gateway` flag.
 Setting this value to true will automatically enable TLS using the certificate provided under tyk-gateway/certs/cert.pem.

 If you want to use your own key/cert pair, you must follow the following steps: